Ibrahim Danishmand: Family

 Many sources state that Syed Ibrahim was married to the Sultan of Bengal's eldest daughter, whose name may have been Raushan Akhtar Banu.
 However, there is some disagreement about the exact identity of this sultan.
 Suggestions include the last Ilyas Shahi ruler Jalaluddin Fateh Shah, as well as Alauddin Husain Shah or his son Ghiyasuddin Mahmud Shah, both of the Hussain Shahi dynasty.
-Through this marriage Syed Ibrahim had 2 sons: syed mahmd(kamel)and syed neamotullah and his 1st wife son named 1hajrat lal shahbajkalandar 2 hajrat shirajuddin He also had a daughter (or granddaughter) named Fatima Bibi, who later became the wife of Isa Khan and the probable mother to his son Musa Khan.
+Through this marriage Syed Ibrahim had four sons: Musa, Isa, Yusuf and Ishaq.
+He also had a daughter (or granddaughter) named Fatima Bibi, who later became the wife of Isa Khan and the probable mother to his son Musa Khan.

-His descendants remained important zamindars in Sonargaon, and among them is the historian Syed Muhammed Taifoor.
+His descendants remained important zamindars in Sonargaon, and among them was the historian Syed Muhammed Taifoor.